Music Education in our Community

 Black History Month Program

-The latest addition to Healdsburg Jazz music education, the Student Jazz Combo Competition (SJCC) recruits youth musicians from across Sonoma County to form ensembles of up to six members to select and perform material that reflects their personal vision of jazz.
+The latest addition to Healdsburg Jazz music education, the Student Jazz Combo Competition (SJCC) recruits young musicians from across Sonoma County to form ensembles of up to six members to meet either in school or during after-school hours to select and/or write material that reflects their personal vision of jazz.

-To support the creative process, SJCC provides to students the opportunity to work with professional musicians to address specific areas, including arranging, rhythm and horn sections, and how best to incorporate vocals. » Learn more about the SJCC

-SJCC’s inaugural year culminates on April 22 as the groups perform before family, friends and community members at a juried competition, with the top ensemble receiving $1,000 and the opportunity to open for a Healdsburg Jazz Festival headliner.
+To support the creative process, SJCC provides to students the opportunity to work with professional musicians to address specific areas where the groups feel they need the most help, including arranging, rhythm and horn sections, and how best to incorporate vocals.
+SJCC’s inaugural year culminates in April with the groups performing before family, friends and community members at a juried competition, with the top ensemble receiving $1,000 and the opportunity to open for a Healdsburg Jazz Festival headliner. » Learn more about the SJCC